awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cache-cluster.md

 `TransitEncryptionEnabled`  <a name="cfn-elasticache-cachecluster-transitencryptionenabled"></a>
 A flag that enables in\-transit encryption when set to true\.
- Only available when creating a cache cluster in an Amazon VPC using Memcached version 1\.6\.12 or later\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)